-- Assess criminogenic needs and target them in treatment. - ► Target dynamic risk factors linked to criminal behavior and future risk. - Clients may have many needs that deserve treatment, but not all are associated with criminal behavior or risk to reoffend. - Responsivity - Effective interventions match the learning style, motivations, abilities, and strengths of clients served.
+- Risk - Match service to identified risk to reoffend.
+Target treatment towards those assessed as highest risk.
+Static 99R used to prioritize for treatment. - Does denial increase risk? - Needs - ► Target dynamic risk factors (DRFS) linked to criminal behavior and future risk. - Stable 2007 used to assess criminogenic needs in order to target them in treatment. - Clients may have many needs that deserve treatment, but not all are associated with criminal behavior or risk to reoffend. - ▶ Is denial a needs area? - Responsivity - Effective interventions tailored to the learning style, motivations, abilities, and strengths of clients served. - Clinical interview, collaboration with others including client, testing. - Should denial be seen as a responsivity item?